-5. At this stage, the Parties may offer commitments to address the potential competition concerns that may arise as a result of the Transaction, or the merger will proceed to a detailed Phase 2 review upon CCCS's receipt of the relevant documents from KSOE.
-Commitments may also be offered at any time during a Phase 2 review.
+5. At this stage, the Parties may offer commitments to address the potential competition concerns that may arise as a result of the Proposed Transaction, or the Proposed Transaction will proceed to a detailed further review4 upon CCCS's receipt of the relevant documents from Aon.
+Commitments may also be offered at any time during this review.
 For more information on the merger review process in Singapore, please refer to Annex 1.